kenankocadurdu/kenankocadurdu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Kenan, a PhD candidate in Computer Engineering, specializing in Artificial Intelligence.
-My research focuses on medical image analysis and personalized medicine.
-I have significant experience in developing AI-driven solutions for both healthcare and industrial sectors.
+I’m Kenan Kocadurdu, a PhD candidate in Computer Engineering, focusing on Artificial Intelligence and its applications in healthcare.

-With expertise in deep learning, computer vision, and bioinformatics, I am dedicated to applying technology to solve complex medical problems.
+I have several years of experience developing AI-based systems to support medical decision-making and improve operational efficiency.
+My work combines deep learning, computer vision, and bioinformatics to solve real-world problems in both clinical and industrial environments.
+I love exploring how technology can bring innovation to healthcare and make a real difference in people’s lives.

-Currently, I am working on my PhD thesis, which aims to enhance drug discovery through deep learning methods.
-On this site, I share my projects, research, and code examples to connect with professionals in the field and contribute to advancements in AI and medicine.
+On this website, you’ll find my resume, portfolio, and open-source codes.
+Feel free to connect if you’re interested in collaboration, research opportunities, or just want to chat about AI in medicine.

-Feel free to explore my portfolio and get in touch for collaboration!
+Let’s build something meaningful together!

-Machine Learning, Deep Learning, Medical Image Analysis, Bioinformatics
+*Machine Learning, Deep Learning, Medical Image Analysis, Bioinformatics*